There are three steps to integrating your service with Small Transfers:

 When the customer wants to start paying (step 1), you obtain their authorization to add charges to their Small Transfers account.
 You can do this by redirecting them to the authorization page hosted by Small Transfers (steps 2 through 5).
 See Get Authorization Code for which URL and query parameters to use.

-When the customer allows you to charge them (step 4), they are redirected to the your Redirect URL (step 5).
+When the customer allows you to charge them (step 4), they are redirected to the your Redirect URI (step 5).
 Here, your backend reads the authorization code from the query parameters (step 6), and then exchanges it for the access token (steps 7 and 8).
 See Get Access Token.

 Store the access token (step 9) in your session or your database, so you can use it later to charge the customer.